control.StateSpace

 Append a second model to the present model.

-The second model is converted to state-space if necessary, inputs and outputs are appended and their order is preserved
+The second model is converted to state-space if necessary, inputs and outputs are appended and their order is preserved.

 bandwidth(dbdrop=-3)[source]